andreavase27/crop-planner/README.md

 The program will present:
 - the exact number of plants that can be planted, organized by the number of categories desired;
-  the number of plants and the mix of vegetables is made to maximise the quantity(kg);
+  the number of plants and the mix of vegetables are designed to maximize the quantity (kg);
 - yield per plant and total yield;
 - expected growth days.